igorski/nodejs-aws-lambda-boilerplate/README.md

     npm run deploy

-After which the _./dist_-directory will contain _dist.zip_ which can be deployed using the AWS Lambda console.
+After which the _./dist_-directory will contain _dist.zip_ which can be deployed using the AWS Lambda console or fed into your CI/CD pipeline.